redshirtrob/strat-manager/README.md

 # Importers

 This is a series of scripts to import team and statistical data into a database.
-It uses a sqlite database for now, called `blb.sqlite`.
+It uses a sqlite database for now, called `blb.db`.

 ### Team Importer